 Even if you don’t refinance strategically, you may still decide to pay off your mortgage earlier than expected.
 However, if you don’t do your homework before refinancing, you can end up paying penalties for paying your loan off early.

-Ensure that you’re free to pay your mortgage off earlier by checking that there are no prepayment penalties attached to your refinancing loan.
+Ensure that you’re able to pay your mortgage off earlier by checking that there are no prepayment penalties attached to your refinancing loan.

 Compare Refinancing Loans To Avoid Losing Money

 Before you refinance your mortgage, consider comparing quotes from several lenders with a comparison site like Credible.com.

 Small differences in interest rates and closing fees can cost you thousands (sometimes tens of thousands) of dollars if you don’t catch them ahead of time.

 Keep in mind that you can negotiate with lenders for lower closing costs, and ask your lender for a loan with no prepayment penalties, so you can pay your mortgage off early if you choose.

 By comparing the details of multiple loan offers, you’ll find the mortgage refinancing deal that saves you the most amount of money over the lifetime of your mortgage.